pvarentsov/iola/README.md

 ## Description

-**iola** - a socket client with rest api.
-It helps to work with socket servers using your favorite rest client.
+**iola** - a socket client with REST API.
+It helps to work with socket servers using your favorite REST client.

 <p align="center">
   <img src="./demo/iola-demo.gif">
 </p>

+**iola** tries to simplify socket server testing and support the most popular socket clients.
+The main way to interact with the program is the REST API.
+This approach allows you to use the rich functionality of modern REST clients to work with sockets.

+The potential of the **iola** is revealed when using API clients such as [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/), etc.
+You can manage collections of requests for projects that have socket-based API, use dynamic variables in requests and many other features supported by these clients.

 **Features:**

-1. Read messages via rest api
+1. Read messages via REST API
-2. Send messages via rest api
+2. Send messages via REST API
-3. Log all socket events in console
+3. Log all socket events in the console
+4. Swagger UI for REST API

+**Supported clients:**

+1. WebSocket
+2. Socket.IO
+3. TCP
+4. Unix socket

 ## Installation

-**Via npm**
+**Via npm** (for all platforms where [Node.js](https://nodejs.org/en/) is installed).

 ```bash
 $ npm install -g iola
 ```

 **Or download** standalone binary from [releases](https://github.com/pvarentsov/iola/releases).
+The following platforms are currently supported:
+* `linux-amd64`
+* `macos-amd64`
+* `win-amd64`

 ## Usage

 ### CLI